XggXWolf/agent-brain/PROMPT.md

 INDEX.md
 → Single-sentence purpose of the project
-→ Technology stack summary
+→ Technology stack summary (stack + versions)
+→ Entry points (main file / bootstrap)
 → [[wikilinks]] to all intermediate nodes
-→ [[wikilinks]] to the 3-5 most critical gotchas
+→ [[wikilinks]] to the 3–5 most critical gotchas
 → [[activeContext]] and [[architecture]] links
+→ Quick-reference: top 3 patterns, top 3 decisions

 architecture.md
-→ Folder structure and purpose of each folder
+→ Folder structure with one-line purpose per folder
-→ Data flow
+→ Data flow (request lifecycle or event flow)
+→ Auth/permission model (if any)
 → External dependencies and integrations
+→ Test coverage status (covered / partial / none)
 → [[wikilinks]] to intermediate nodes
+→ [[integrations]] link (if file exists)

 data-models.md (if applicable)
 → Each model: name, fields, relationships
+→ Cardinality (1:1, 1:N, N:M)
+→ Validation rules and constraints (1 line each)
-→ Only extract from existing schema/model files
+→ Extract only from existing schema/model files —
+  never invent or assume fields
 → [[wikilinks]] to related components and patterns

+integrations.md (if applicable)
+→ Each external API or service: name + purpose (1 line) → Auth method used (API key, OAuth, etc.)
+→ Which components call it → [[wikilinks]]
+→ Known rate limits or error modes (if documented)

 components/[group]/[component].md
-→ Single purpose of the component (1-2 sentences)
+→ Single purpose of the component (1–2 sentences)
 → List of exported functions/props (names only)
+→ Key dependencies: which files this imports
+→ Key dependents: which files import this
+→ Side effects or global state touched (if any)
 → [[wikilinks]] to dependent components
 → [[wikilinks]] to related patterns or decisions
-→ [[wikilink]] to its own intermediate node
+→ [[wikilink]] to its intermediate node

 decisions/[intermediate-node].md
 → Single-sentence purpose of this group
+→ Dominant pattern(s) used in this group
 → [[wikilinks]] to components it contains
 → [[wikilinks]] to related decisions
+→ Any known gotchas scoped to this group

 decisions/[decision].md
 → What was decided (1 sentence)
 → Why this choice was made
 → Why alternatives were rejected
+→ Trade-offs accepted
 → [[wikilinks]] to affected intermediate nodes

 gotchas/[gotcha].md
 → What is the problem (1 sentence)
 → Why it occurs
 → How to prevent / fix it
+→ Affected scope (file, feature, or global)
 → [[wikilinks]] to related files
-→ After creating this file:
+→ After creating:
-   - Add [[gotcha-name]] to the related component or intermediate node file
+   - Add [[gotcha-name]] to the most relevant component or intermediate node file
    - If critical, add [[gotcha-name]] to
-     INDEX.md's gotcha list (max 5 entries)
+     INDEX.md gotcha list (max 5 entries)

 patterns/[pattern].md
 → When to use this pattern
+→ When NOT to use it (anti-pattern note)
-→ Code example (maximum 10-15 lines)
+→ Code example: maximum 10–15 lines
 → [[wikilinks]] to components using this pattern
-→ After creating this file:
+→ After creating:
-   - Add [[pattern-name]] to the related component or intermediate node file
+   - Add [[pattern-name]] to every component file that uses it

 activeContext.md
-→ Write this content:
-   Status: Idle.
+→ Status: Idle.
 No active task assigned.
+→ Current focus: (empty until first task)
-   Last updated: YYYY-MM-DD
+→ Last updated: YYYY-MM-DD
+→ Next steps: (empty until first task)
+→ Open questions: (empty — filled during sessions)
-   Past Logs: (leave empty, logs will be linked here)
+→ Past Logs: (leave empty, logs linked here)

 logs/
 → Create the folder, leave it empty